Chapter 6:

 I actually wanted to answer him.
 But my body was too damaged for that.
 My lips were numb, and my mouth could only open slightly without uttering a single word.

-Your urgent knock on the window earlier was more than just a glimmer of hope.
+Your knock on the window was more than hope.

-I can't imagine, if you had been even a little late, that baby might have been roasted with me.
+If you had been a moment late, the baby would have burned with me.

 So please, don’t carry that guilt too deeply.